Jemeni11/Jemeni11/README.md

 #### Completed Projects
   - [AspectMatic](https://www.figma.com/community/plugin/1297912439687792545/aspectmatic) - [GitHub Repo](https://github.com/Jemeni11/AspectMatic)

-    AspectMatic is a Figma plugin for developers that automates aspect ratio calculations.
-I got tired of calculating the long way so I made a plugin to do it for me.
+    AspectMatic is a Figma plugin that automates aspect ratio calculations for developers.
+I got tired of calculating the long way so I made a plugin.

     Built with HTML, CSS3, and Javascript/Typescript.

 - [E-Commerce Shopping App](https://jemeni-react-redux-shopping-app.netlify.app/) - [GitHub Repo](https://github.com/Jemeni11/React-Redux-Shopping-App)
     - Built an e-commerce shopping app using React js, Redux (ToolKit), React Router, Vite, and data gotten from the FakeStoreApi.
     - This web app allows buyers to browse products by categories, add them to their cart, and checkout.

 - [FicImage](https://pypi.org/project/FicImageScript/) - [GitHub Repo](https://github.com/Jemeni11/FicImage)

     FicImage is an application designed to enhance the reading experience of [FicHub](https://fichub.net) epubs.
 With FicImage, users can easily add missing images to their FicHub epubs, bringing the stories to life with vibrant visuals.
 Built with Python3.